 Perplexity is faster, more affordable, and accessible, while OpenAI is more accurate, detailed, and expensive.
 OpenAI scored 26.6% on “Humanity’s Last Exam”, outperforming Perplexity’s 21.1%, making it better for high-stakes research.
 However, Perplexity’s inline citations and speed make it a great alternative to Google searches and manual research.

 Yes, Perplexity follows a freemium model.
-You get limited free queries, but unlimited access costs $20/month.
+You get free queries (5 Deep Research queries per day), but unlimited access costs $20/month.

 OpenAI Deep Research costs $200/month, with a limit of 100 queries per month.